 Matambre (cutaneous trunci) comes from the side of the cow, between the skin and the ribs.
 A thin rose coloured muscle, also known in meat-packing houses as “fly shaker” or “elephant ear”.
 Matambre is also known as the “twitch” muscle because the animal makes it twitch or tremble to repel flying insects like flies.
 Broad and very thin, it lends itself to different stuffings.
 In Argentina it is popular and consumed rolled with vegetables.

 Bavette means bib in French.
 Sometimes the word is a catch-all phrase for thin steak.
 This is a large rectangular cut from the flank section with noticeable fibres running through it.
 It comes from the end of the T-Bone or Porterhouse steaks and was sometimes sold as sirloin ends.
 Often used in stir-fries.

 Skirt steak is from the outer diaphragm that separates the respiratory organs from the digestive organs of a cow.

 This cut is also labeled as fajita meat in the USA because of its common use in Tex-Mex cooking.
 They look like thick-grained flank steaks, and they’re the cut of preference for making fajitas.
 Since they’re marbled with fat, they also make for very juicy steaks.
 It’s best to flatten them, marinate briefly, and then cook over high heat.

 There is an inside skirt and an outside skirt.
 The outside skirt is the diaphragm muscle.
 The inside is the hanger steak.

 How to choose flank steak at your local butcher store

 The best way to recognise tender flank steak is to look for cuts with minimal fat.
 Always ask your butcher for his advice.

-How to prepare and cook braised flank steak
+How to cook flank steak

 Flank steak is best served rare to medium-rare.
 Any further cooking will render it tough and dry.